-Composite soil sampling and groundwater sampling is now managed and undertaken exclusively by TRC scientific and field staff, with all samples being sent to RJ Hill Laboratories for the full suite of analyses required under consent 5956-2.0.
-At the time of reporting, WRS has received both soil sample and groundwater results from the TRC, but has not undertaken any in depth analysis of the soil results that have, in previous years, been undertaken by the TRC
+Composite soil sampling and groundwater sampling is now managed and undertaken exclusively by TRC scientific and field staff, with all samples being sent to Hill Labs for the full suite of analyses required under consent 5956-2.0.
+At the time of reporting, WRS has received both soil sample and groundwater results from the TRC, but has not undertaken any in depth interpretation of the soil results that have, in previous years, been undertaken by the TRC.
+It is noted however that the only parameter exceeded for all samples and analytes is total recoverable sodium in three of the six composite samples.
+These exceedances are 580, 690,480 mg/kg against the consent limit of 460 mg/kg.
+This mimics the 3 exceedances for Total Recoverable Sodium observed in 2022-23 from the same areas.
+It is highly likely that the prevailing onshore salt water laden winds are a contributing factor in maintaining higher than normal sodium levels.